PeterC66/m4ops/NotesStandardsPractices.md

     - user.service.js - contains the core business logic, encapsulates all interaction with the mongoose user model, and exposes a simple set of methods
   - app.js includes a new major route: '/users', usersRoute
   - \routes\user.js defines the actions for each sub-route (including our normal Controller aspects)
-- the API calls that are public are in jwt.js
+- the API calls that are public are in jwt.js, and to begin with we allow all calls

 #### Management